MaxMLang/FinancialDashboard/README.md

 - **Real-Time Updates:** Integrates data from Yahoo Finance to ensure current and relevant market insights.
 - **Interactive Interface:** Built using Shiny, the app offers an engaging and user-friendly experience.

-## Access the App

-Experience the power of real-time financial data at your fingertips.
-Visit the FinancialDashboard here: [Click me](https://maxmlang.shinyapps.io/FinancialDashboard/) (Note: The app may take some time to start as it is hosted on a free server.)

 ## Contributions and Feedback